Our 2023 Guide to the Twelve Apostles

 So what even are they?

-The Gibson Steps are located roughly 1 kilometre southeast of the 12 Apostles; if you’re coming from Melbourne, you’ll pass them before you get to the Apostles.
+The Gibson Steps are located roughly 1 kilometre southeast of the 12 Apostles; if you’re driving from Melbourne, you’ll get to them before you get to the Apostles.
 They are — as the name suggests — a series of steps, and they lead you down from the top of the cliff to the beach below.

 Upon reaching the sand, you’ll be greeted by the site of Gog and Magog — two limestone structures that technically aren’t part of the 12 Apostles, but look like they are, so they’re super-impressive.